daemonraco/toobasic/README.md

         * `controllers`: Here you start all your PHP files with controller specifications.
         * `templates`: Here your store all your templates separated by the way you show them.
             * `action`: here you store the way your controllers are seen by default.
-            * `modal`: and here the way your controllers are seen whem they are used as modals.
+            * `modal`: and here the way your controllers are seen when they are used as modals.
         * `config`: Specific configuration for your site goes here.
         * `models`: Well, this are a bunch of classes that represent your real site's logic.
 Remember, your controllers shouldn't have complex logics.
         * `langs`: Translations.